OskyRosky/Classification/README.md

 -----

-CatBoost closed the loop on ensemble evolution — combining the predictive strength of gradient boosting with the intelligence of statistical encoding.
+CatBoost closed the loop on ensemble evolution, combining the predictive strength of gradient boosting with the intelligence of statistical encoding.
 By embedding categorical reasoning directly into the model’s logic, it removed one of the biggest barriers in real-world tabular learning.

-With ensemble methods now fully explored — from randomization to boosting, from bias–variance control to categorical mastery — we are ready to step into the next paradigm: representation learning.
+With ensemble methods now fully explored, from randomization to boosting, from bias–variance control to categorical mastery, we are ready to step into the next paradigm: representation learning.

 In the next section, we will introduce F. Neural Networks for Classification, where models no longer rely on predefined features, but learn representations directly from the data itself.

 -----